-The amount of blood shed during a period varies from woman to woman.
-Some women routinely have heavier periods (losing up to 12 teaspoons of blood each month) while others may experience a period that’s almost non-existent (losing as little as four teaspoons of blood).
+The amount of blood shed during a period varies from person to person.
+Some people who menstruate routinely have heavier periods (losing up to 12 teaspoons of blood each month) while others may experience a period that’s almost nonexistent (losing as little as four teaspoons of blood).

-Every woman will experience an irregular period from time-to-time, and though, in most cases, they aren’t dangerous, it’s important to figure out what’s causing the irregularity.
+Every person who menstruates will experience an irregular period from time to time, and though in most cases, they aren’t dangerous, it’s important to figure out what’s causing the irregularity.
 Here are a few common reasons you may be experiencing an abnormal flow.

 Stress is the most common cause of irregular periods.
 Cortisol, the stress hormone, has a direct impact on how much estrogen and progesterone, two sex hormones, gets produced by the body.
 If you have too much cortisol in your bloodstream, the time and flow of your cycle could change.